software-assignments-spring2021/spring-2019-music-through-blockchain/README.md

 - when the tab opens, metamask will ask to login.
 If it is the first time running the app, import a wallet by pasting the mnemonic phrase in metamask where it says seed phrase.
 - create a new password for your wallet.
 - connect your metamask account with bMusic.
+- in metamask, go to "Settings" > "Advanced" > "New Network" and type in "http://localhost:8545" where it says "NEW RPC URL".
+- You can also add a nickname to your network for your convenience.
+Click Save and you will automatically be connected to Ganache's local private blockchain.
 - sign up to our website and start trading!

 To Test Front - End: